Mikle South, Professor

-Mikle South is Associate Professor of Psychology and Neuroscience at Brigham Young University.
+Mikle South is Professor of Psychology and Neuroscience at Brigham Young University.
 He received a BA from Yale University followed by a PhD in Child Clinical Psychology at the University of Utah, working with Dr. Sally Ozonoff.
 He returned to Yale for postdoctoral training in developmental neuroimaging.
-His research program is focused on understanding the interaction of anxiety and autism in brain and behavior.
-He loves playing soccer and eating good pizza.
+His research program is focused on understanding the interaction of anxiety and autism in brain and behavior, and recent studies of sleep in autism and risk factors for suicidal thoughts and behaviors in young adults.
+He loves playing soccer and eating proper pizza.

 - PhD in Child Clinical Psychology from University of Utah, 2005